US Debit vs. Visa Debit

 11.81 x 8.66 x 0.39 inches40Pass

-The federal government and the businesses and people it owes money can benefit from using a U.S. Debit Card.
-The agency can load cash upon a prepaid debit card instead of writing a check, making a bank draft, or handing over cash.
+The federal government and the businesses and people it owes money to can benefit from using a U.S. Debit Card.
+The agency can load cash upon a prepaid debit card instead of writing a check, making a bank draft, or handing over money.
 Because of this, the U.S. Debit Card may be used by anybody, regardless of whether they have a bank or are willing to share such information with the government.

 In place of a signature on the terminal or receipt, a Personal Identification Number (PIN) will be requested from the consumer when the “US Debit” option is chosen as a form of cardholder verification.
 Card provider funds must be present (bank) to make this choice.
-The gateway connects the store where the card was used for payment to the bank that issued the card in real-time.
+The gateway connects the store where the card was used for payment to the bank that issued the card in real time.
 Injecting Online PIN keys into a payment device enables PIN support, which allows a PIN to be encrypted and transmitted to a server for online validation.

 Visa Debit is processed through the Visa credit card network.
-When using Visa (or Mastercard) Debit, the cardholder will not be prompted to enter a PIN, as is the case with US Debit.
-Instead, the originator of the transaction.
+When using Visa (or Mastercard) Debit, the cardholder will not be prompted to enter a PIN, as is the case with US Debit—instead, the originator of the transaction.
 Credit card processing networks are used for the ‘Visa Debit’ payment method.
 Visa (or Mastercard) Debit cards, unlike US Debit cards, do not often need a PIN, and as a result, the cardholder will not be prompted to enter a PIN.
 A signature instead serves as authorization for the transaction.
 The funds for this option are borrowed from the card issuer and sent via Visa or Mastercard’s network.

 Visa Debit Network vs. US Debit Network